 This fund is for organisations who already have a proven project or programme and wish to increase the scale of their work to enhance the positive outcomes for young people.

-Your organisation does not need to have received seed or pilot funding to be applicable for scale funding.
+Your organisation does not need to have received seed or pilot funding to be applicable for scale funding, however successful applicants will likely have an existing relationship with the Vodafone Foundation.

 Criteria to apply